DillonCarpenter/ASE-285-ChatGPTClone/README.md

 ---
 ## Frontend UI
 - Users should be able to easily access nontrivial features - Completed
-- Design should be simplistic and readable
+- Design should be simplistic and readable - Completed I guess
 ---
 ## ChatBox
 - User can type out messages and send them to the server - Completed